 When the node of a two-dimensional Dirac electron system is extended in the three-dimensional direction, it becomes a Dirac nodal line. \cite{A.Burkov2011,C.-K.Chiu2014,C.Fang2015,Z.Gao2016} If the Dirac nodal line forms a closed curve, it is called a Dirac nodal ring system.
-There are a variety of Dirac nodal line/ring systems, such as graphite,\cite{P.R.Wallace1947} transition-metal monophosphates,\cite{H.Weng2015} Cu3N,\cite{Y.Kim2015} antiperovskites,\cite{R.Yu2015} perovskite iridates,\cite{J.-M.Carter2012} hexagonal pnictides CaAgX (X = P, As),\cite{A.Yamakage2016} and single-component molecular conductors [Pd(dddt)$_2$] \cite{R.Kato2017_A,R.Kato2017_B,Y.Suzumura2017_A,Y.Suzumura2017_B,Y.Suzumura2018_A,Y.Suzumura2018_B,T.Tsumuraya2018,Y.Suzumura2019} and [Pt(dmdt)$_2$].\cite{B.Zhou2019,T.Kawamura2020} Dirac nodal line/ring systems exhibit novel electronic properties that differ from those of two-dimensional systems, such as flat Landau levels,\cite{J.-W.Rhim2015} the Kondo effect,\cite{A.K.Mitchell2015} long-range Coulomb interaction,\cite{Y.Huh2016} and quasi-topological electromagnetic responses\cite{S.T.Ramamurthy2017}.
+There are various Dirac nodal line/ring systems, such as graphite,\cite{P.R.Wallace1947} transition-metal monophosphates,\cite{H.Weng2015} Cu3N,\cite{Y.Kim2015} antiperovskites,\cite{R.Yu2015} perovskite iridates,\cite{J.-M.Carter2012} hexagonal pnictides CaAgX (X = P, As),\cite{A.Yamakage2016} and the single-component molecular conductors [Pd(dddt)$_2$] \cite{R.Kato2017_A,R.Kato2017_B,Y.Suzumura2017_A,Y.Suzumura2017_B,Y.Suzumura2018_A,Y.Suzumura2018_B,T.Tsumuraya2018,Y.Suzumura2019} and [Pt(dmdt)$_2$].\cite{B.Zhou2019,T.Kawamura2020} Dirac nodal line/ring systems exhibit novel electronic properties that differ from those of two-dimensional systems, such as flat Landau levels,\cite{J.-W.Rhim2015} the Kondo effect,\cite{A.K.Mitchell2015} long-range Coulomb interaction,\cite{Y.Huh2016} and quasi-topological electromagnetic responses\cite{S.T.Ramamurthy2017}.

-Recently, depletion of magnetic susceptibility was observed in [Pt(dmdt)$_2$].\cite{B.Zhou2019} This anomalous magnetic response suggests the existence of electron correlation effects similar to those of the organic Dirac electron system $\alpha$-(BEDT-TTF)$_2$I$_3$.\cite{M.Hirata2016,M.Hirata2017,D.Ohki2020,M.HirataRPP} Using a three-orbital tight-binding model based on density functional theory (DFT) calculations, we also discovered an extremely flat edge state that is topologically assigned on a specific surface of [Pt(dmdt)$_2$].\cite{T.Kawamura2020} The local density of state (LDOS) at that specific edge has logarithmic peaks and huge values near the Fermi energy.
+Recently, the depletion of magnetic susceptibility has been observed in [Pt(dmdt)$_2$].\cite{B.Zhou2019} This anomalous magnetic response suggests the existence of electron correlation effects similar to those observed in the organic Dirac electron system $\alpha$-(BEDT-TTF)$_2$I$_3$.\cite{M.Hirata2016,M.Hirata2017,D.Ohki2020,M.HirataRPP} Using a three-orbital tight-binding model based on density functional theory (DFT) calculations, we also discovered an extremely flat edge state that is topologically assigned on a specific surface of [Pt(dmdt)$_2$].\cite{T.Kawamura2020} The local density of state (LDOS) at that specific edge has logarithmic peaks and very high values near the Fermi energy.
 This result strongly suggests magnetic instability at that specific edge.
-However, the magnetic properties have not been elucidated yet.
+However, the magnetic properties have not yet been elucidated.